 Introducing New Products with Digital Coupons

 Such a giveaway might not even be possible in the old days of redeemable print coupons.
 But by using a mix of online and offline tools, Jack in the Box is close to pulling it off.
-To receive a free hamburger, consumers visit jackinthebox.com to sign up and get a redeemable code via text or email with an expiration date.
-Guests can then show this code on a mobile device or bring in a printed version to the participating location.
+To receive a free hamburger, consumers visit jackinthebox.com to sign up and get a digital coupon via text or email with an expiration date.
+Guests can then show this digital coupon on a mobile device or bring in a printed version to the participating location.

 Engage with customers in real-time across every channel, no matter the medium.
 Use visitor tracking and email analytics to know what your customers are seeing.